Hire a Competent Financial Planner to Help Invest Your Money

 We all know how important it is to save for our financial futures, staying out of debt and credit history, but few of us have the time, knowledge, and resources it takes to invest our money wisely.
 Since we already hire professionals to do our gardening, shopping and other chores, it only seems natural to turn to a professional for financial planning advice.
 While hiring a financial advisor can certainly make sense, it is important to understand what a financial advisor is, and more importantly, how he or she is compensated.
-After all, you worked hard to get that savings plan going, you want to make every penny count!
+After all, you worked hard to get your savings plan going, you want to make every penny count!

-When looking for a financial planner, you want to make sure this person is a "certified" financial planner which means this person has taken high-level training programs to stay current in the marketplace.
-There are three basic types of financial planners in the marketplace - commission based, fee based and fee only.
+When looking for a financial planner, you want to make sure this person is a certified financial planner which means this person has taken high-level training programs to stay current in the marketplace.
+There are three basic types of financial planners in the marketplace — commission based, fee based, and fee only.
 The differences between the three flavors of financial planners are vast, and it is vital for any would be investor to understand how the choice they make can impact their financial future and that of their families.

 Commission Based Financial Planners